thomasgtaylor/how.wtf/content/post/2023-05-04-split-a-list-into-evenly-sized-batches-in-python.md

 ---
-title: Split a list into evenly sized batches in Python
-date: 2023-05-04T21:30:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-04 21:30:00-04:00
 description: How to split a list into evenly sized batches or chunks in Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Split a list into evenly sized batches in Python
 ---

 Splitting a list into evenly sized chunks or batches can be accomplished using Python.